 Your time is valuable.
 More than ever, today’s families struggle to find time to spend together.
 Cub Scouting helps to support your family by providing ready-made opportunities for you and your child to do things together.

-Your child needs to belong to a group of boys his own age.
-Through this sense of belonging, he builds his self-esteem and learns to get along with others.
-As a parent, you want to be assured that the groups that your boy joins will teach values consistent with good citizenship, character development, and physical fitness.
+Your child needs to belong to a group of boys/girls their own age.
+Through this sense of belonging, your scout builds their self-esteem and learns to get along with others.
+As a parent, you want to be assured that the groups that your scout joins will teach values consistent with good citizenship, character development, and physical fitness.
 The Three Rivers Council Boy Scouts of America has been weaving these lifetime values into fun and educational activities since 1919.

 “Do Your Best.” – Cub Scout Motto

-In a society where your child is taught that winning is everything, Cub Scouting teaches him to “do his best” and to be helpful to others.
+In a society where your child is taught that winning is everything, Cub Scouting teaches your child to “do their best” and to be helpful to others.

 Scouting teaches family values and works to strengthen your relationship with your child.
 Scouting activities can bring added value to the time you already have with your child.

-But we know that boys do not join Cub Scouting just to get their character built.
-Boys join because it is fun.
+But we know that children do not join Cub Scouting just to get their character built.
+They join because it is fun.